idokar/TGanonymusChatBot/README.md

 ## todo
 - [ ]  add bot factory to create instances of this bot.
 - [ ]  add admins group (to receive messages there)
-- [ ]  use Plate for translations (https://github.com/delivrance/plate)